apolloakora/devops-wiki/kubernetes/exposing-services.md

 Your bare metal kubernetes setup needs to expose services using the de-facto ingress pattern fronted by a load balancer.
 The basic steps to achieving this is to

-- deploy 2 or 3 cluster resident services
+- deploy 2 kubernetes cluster resident services
 - install the **nginx ingress controller**
+- configure the ingress controller to route traffic to the 2 services we setup
 - install an external **nginx load balancer**
-- configure traffic flows from load balancer through the ingress controller to the services and back.
+- configure traffic flows from load balancer through the ingress controller to the services and back

 ---

-## Exposing Services via an Ingress Controller

-If you are running a local (non-cloud) cluster and you want to expose your services professionally you need to use an Ingress Controller.

-## The nginx ingress controller
+## Install the nginx ingress controller

 Using the nginx ingress controller gives you a professional application layer (network layer 7) traffic routing service which can